 Do interest-free days apply during a 0% purchase promotion?

 During the entire 0% purchase promotion period, interest-free days will not apply since no interest is charged on purchases during the promotion.

 Do I have to make any repayments with a 0% purchase promotion?

 Yes.
 You must make the minimum monthly repayment of the credit card even with a 0% purchase promotion available.
-This repayment is generally around 2-3% of the full outstanding balance, or a set dollar amount if the outstanding balance is approximately under $25.
+This repayment is generally around 2-3% of the full outstanding balance, or a set dollar amount if the outstanding balance is below a certain level (often $25).

-Can I pay my bills or government payments with no interest?
+Can I pay my bills or government payments with no interest cards?

 Banks generally exclude bill and government payments from eligible purchases so they will not receive 0% interest.
 If you would like to inquire further, contact your bank’s customer service team directly.